No matter what items you sell or services you provide, a profit and loss statement (P&L) is essential and required by the Internal Revenue Service.

 You’re excited about the creation of your business.
 Your hard work is coming to fruition and your business is going live.
 Even if your entrepreneurial spirit isn’t particularly geared toward financial accounting, it’s a crucial part of your business’ success or failure.

-No matter what items you sell or services you provide, a profit and loss statement (P&L) is essential and required by the Internal Revenue Service.
 Fortunately, there are P&L templates available, and accountants are very accustomed to helping businesses set one up.
 Let’s take a look at what a profit and loss statement is and how to use it to make effective business decisions.

 - What is a P&L?